robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 resources to dedicate to such a thing, or do they?
 This seems like a great thing for the Instructional Technologist and media people to setup, but then again, they are dealing with teachers who can't use the command line themselves.
 Never mind.
-I answered my own question.
+I answered my own question, just another reminder that traditional education models are dying fast, and for the best.